coderbrent/employee-scheduling/README.md

-# Dispatch Reservation System
+# Employee Scheduling Tool
-A simple MERN stack reservation and (ultimately) dispatch system for small limo/taxi operators.
+A simple MERN stack employee scheduling tool for small businesses to keep track of their employees schedules.

-## Install Instructions
+## DEV Install Instructions
 - **Step 1:** Download or clone the repo
 - **Step 2:** 'yarn install' in the root folder & client folder
 - **Step 3:**  In the root folder type 'yarn server' in the terminal